-Managers with a Sell license can also filter for calls of interest through the Coaching Center.
+Managers with a Ai Sales license can also filter for calls of interest through the Coaching Center.
 These calls can then be used for coaching; either in your next 1-1, or by sharing the playlist with your team.

 In addition to detecting when a customer expressed positive or negative sentiment, we also explain why our Ai classified it as positive or negative sentiment.
 It gives you more insight and a better understanding of why our models classified a specific sentence in a certain way.